AvalonBay Communities (NYSE:AVB) Given New $203.00 Price Target at Morgan Stanley

-AvalonBay Communities (NYSE:AVB) had its target price increased by Morgan Stanley from $186.00 to $203.00 in a research note released on Monday, Price Targets.com reports.
-They currently have an equal weight rating on the real estate investment trust’s stock.
+AvalonBay Communities (NYSE:AVB) had its target price hoisted by Morgan Stanley from $186.00 to $203.00 in a research note released on Monday, Benzinga reports.
+The firm currently has an equal weight rating on the real estate investment trust’s stock.

-Several other brokerages have also weighed in on AVB.
-JPMorgan Chase & Co. lowered AvalonBay Communities from an overweight rating to a neutral rating and set a $182.00 price target for the company. in a research note on Monday, December 21st.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on AvalonBay Communities from $160.00 to $165.00 in a research note on Tuesday, December 15th.
-TheStreet upgraded AvalonBay Communities from a c+ rating to a b rating in a research note on Wednesday, February 3rd.
-Mizuho lifted their price target on AvalonBay Communities from $169.00 to $189.00 and gave the company a neutral rating in a research note on Monday.
-Finally, KeyCorp upgraded AvalonBay Communities from a sector weight rating to an overweight rating and set a $200.00 price objective for the company in a research note on Monday, March 1st.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company’s stock.
-AvalonBay Communities currently has a consensus rating of Hold and an average target price of $176.06.
+Other research analysts have also recently issued research reports about the company.
+JPMorgan Chase & Co. cut AvalonBay Communities from an overweight rating to a neutral rating and set a $182.00 price target for the company. in a research note on Monday, December 21st.
+Mizuho boosted their target price on shares of AvalonBay Communities from $169.00 to $189.00 and gave the stock a neutral rating in a report on Monday, March 15th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on AvalonBay Communities from $160.00 to $165.00 in a report on Tuesday, December 15th.
+KeyCorp raised shares of AvalonBay Communities from a sector weight rating to an overweight rating and set a $200.00 target price on the stock in a research report on Monday, March 1st.
+Finally, Wells Fargo & Company raised AvalonBay Communities from an equal weight rating to an overweight rating and raised their target price for the stock from $160.00 to $185.00 in a research report on Thursday, December 10th.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and five have given a buy rating to the stock.
+AvalonBay Communities currently has an average rating of Hold and an average price target of $176.06.

 About AvalonBay Communities